AndrewChan2022/PyVisualStudioSetupConfiguration/README.md

 1. use meta class to generate com function

-2. use c_void_p class type to avoid explict to specify this pointer to COM interface
+2. use c_void_p class type to avoid explict to specify "this" pointer to COM interface

 # usage